TheFauxDreamer/gamdlWeb/README.md

 These are in "active" development and in varying states of useability.

 - Apple Podcast Support
+- Download part of an Artists Discography

 ## 🗓️ Future Features
 These will come in time (maybe), I don't have a timeline tho.

 - Fix the "null songs" count in WebUI playlists
+- A better UI
+- Improved Download Queue information

 -------------------------------------------------------------------------------------------------------------------------------